England Football Online

 ELO rating 3rd

-Colours: Made by Puma - Azure blue v-necked collared jerseys with navy blue collar/cuffs and Renaissance graphics on shirt, navy blue shorts, and blue socks.
+Colours Made by Puma - Azure blue v-necked collared jerseys with navy blue collar/cuffs and Renaissance graphics on shirt, navy blue shorts, and blue socks.

-Capt: Giorgio Chiellini Head Coach: Roberto Mancini, 56 (27 November 1964), appointed 14 May 2018.
+Captain Giorgio Chiellini Head Coach Roberto Mancini, 56 (27 November 1964), appointed 14 May 2018.

-39th match, W 28 - D 9 - L 2 - F 92 - A 18.
+The oldest EC Final winning captain 39th match, W 28 - D 9 - L 2 - F 92 - A 18.

 Italy Lineup